CV-27/to-do-list/README.md

 ## Licences
 This app is free to steal, use, edit, share or change as you like.
 No copywright needed.
+Please use your own supabase credentials, edit them at - src/supabase/index.js

 ## Project setup
 ```
 npm install
 ```
 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
 ### Compiles and minifies for production
 ```
 npm run build
 ```
 ### Lints and fixes files
 ```
 npm run lint